gravitational/careers/teams.md

 ## Security

-At Teleport each and every engineers are responsible for security of their work.
+At Teleport, each and every engineer is responsible for security of their work.
-In addition to this individual mandate and our [Product Security Team](#product-security), we maintain a security team focused on organization wide efforts.
+In addition to this individual mandate and our [Product Security Team](#product-security), we maintain a security team focused on organization-wide efforts.
 We're currently working on the following areas:

 - Software supply chain security.
 We ensure infrastructure and code is protected and auditable from developer to production.
 - Teleport's bug bounty program.
-- Working with consultants and independent experts to perform black box, white box and red team validation of our code and security controls.
+- Working with consultants and independent experts to perform blackbox, whitebox, and red team validation of our code and security controls.
 - Updating compliance documentation, internal controls, and our corporate policies.

 ### What is the difference between the "Product Security" and "Security" teams?